Giraffe Trophy hunting can make for a challenging and exciting stalk.

 - The giraffe species is the tallest mammal in the world, with their legs alone being more elevated than many humans, about 6 feet.

 - A giraffe’s neck is too short to reach the ground.
 As a result, it has to spread its front legs or kneel to reach the ground to drink water.

 - Giraffe spends most of their lives standing up; they even sleep and give birth standing up.

 - Giraffe young can stand up and walk after an hour, and within a week, it starts to eat some vegetation.

-- Calves are often killed in their first few months, despite the females’ attempts to stand over their calves during attacks by lions, spotted hyenas, leopards, and African wild dogs.
+- Calves are often killed in their first few months, although the females attempt to stand over their calves during attacks by lions, spotted hyenas, leopards, and African wild dogs.

-- A giraffe’s spots are much like human fingerprints.
+- A giraffe species’ spots are much like human fingerprints.
 As a result, no two individual giraffes have the same pattern.

 - Giraffe only needs 5 to 30 minutes of sleep in 24 hours.
 Achieved in quick naps that can last only a minute.

 - It was thought that giraffes do not make any sound.
-But this is untrue, as giraffe makes low pitch noises beyond the range of human hearing.
+But this is untrue, as giraffe makes low-pitched noises beyond the range of human hearing.

 - To protect the giraffe’s brain from sudden changes in blood pressure when it lowers its head to drink, it has valves to stop the backflow of blood.

 - A female giraffe gives birth standing up.
 As a result, their young fall about 2m to the ground and can stand up within an hour of birth.
-With the newborn giraffe being taller than most humans.
+The newborn giraffe is taller than most humans.

 Fully grown giraffes stand 14.1 – 18.7 feet tall, with males taller than females.